Contributing#

 Before submitting changes, run the test suite to ensure your modifications don’t break existing functionality:

 Add tests for any new functionality you introduce.
+Tests should cover both valid inputs and error cases with appropriate error messages.

 Pull Request Process#